gowthamrao/pyDocumentChunker/VIGNETTE.md

 *   `unstructured[md]`: A powerful library for parsing and loading documents in various formats, here with the extra dependencies for Markdown.
 *   `langchain`: A popular framework for building LLM applications, which we'll use for high-level abstractions.
 *   `tiktoken`: OpenAI's fast BPE tokenizer, crucial for ensuring our chunks do not exceed the token limits of models like GPT-4.
-*   `.[markdown,tokenizers,semantic]`: This installs the local `pyDocumentChunker` package along with the optional extras needed for Markdown parsing, `tiktoken` integration, and semantic chunking.
+*   `.[markdown,tokenizers,semantic]`: This installs the local `py_document_chunker` package along with the optional extras needed for Markdown parsing, `tiktoken` integration, and semantic chunking.

 ## Strategy 1: Structure-Aware Splitting with `MarkdownSplitter`

 The most reliable way to chunk a scientific paper in Markdown format is to use a strategy that understands the document's structure.
-The `MarkdownSplitter` from the `pyDocumentChunker` package is designed for this exact purpose.
+The `MarkdownSplitter` from the `py_document_chunker` package is designed for this exact purpose.

 This splitter parses the Markdown and identifies logical boundaries based on its hierarchical structure.
 It prioritizes splitting at the highest-level headings (e.g., between `# H1` and `# H2` sections) before moving to finer-grained elements.
 This ensures that the generated chunks correspond to logical sections of the paper, such as the abstract, introduction, or specific methods, preserving their context.